Bobby Santos Wins the Little 500

 ANDERSON, IN (September 5, 2020) — After six previous attempts Bobby Santos III earned the title of Little 500 champion Saturday night at Anderson Speedway.
-Santos took advantage of great pit work by his team to pass Shane Hollingsworth for the lead with 32 laps to go and drove away from the field for the victory.
+Santos from Franklin, Massachusetts took advantage of great pit work by his team to pass Shane Hollingsworth for the lead with 32 laps to go and drove away from the field for the victory.

-Hollingsworth held onto second position while Tyler Roahrig, Kyle O’Gara, and Eric Gordon rounded out the top five.
+Defending Little 500 champion Kody Swanson led at the start with Kyle Hamilton and Tyler Roahrig in pursuit.

+The first caution flag of the race involved teammates Chris Neuenschwander and Dalton Armstrong tangling.
+Former Little 500 winners Jacob Wilson and Jeff Bloom were caught up in the incident and eliminated earl in the event.

 72nd Pay Less Little 500 presented by UAW